DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 - Meets the standards specified below
 - Has the proper HTML, Markdown, Quiz, etc. files

-When reviewing a guide, download the pull request contents into a copy of your local repository and launch an HTTP server (you can use `SERVER.bat` to do this for you) to fully test out all changes.
-This is to ensure things that look right at first glance work properly (such as quizzes, hyperlinks, formatting, and images).
+When reviewing a guide, download the pull request contents into a copy of your local repository and launch an HTTP server (you can use `python -m http.server` to do this for you) to fully test out all changes.
+This is to ensure things that look right at first glance are functional (such as quizzes, hyperlinks, formatting, and images).

-Any guide that plainly shows a lack of effort will be rejected.
+Any guide that shows a clear lack of effort will be rejected.

 ---
 ## Standards